engagingnewsproject/enp-platform/wp-content/plugins/googleanalytics/readme.txt

 === Google Analytics ===
 Contributors: sharethis, scottstorebloom
-Tags: analytics, dashboard, google, google analytics, google analytics plugin, javascript, marketing, pageviews, statistics, stats, tracking, visits, web stats, widget, analytics dashboard, google analytics dashboard, google analytics widget, google analytics dashboard
-Requires at least: 3.8
+Tags: analytics, google analytics, google analytics plugin, google analytics widget, google analytics dashboard Requires at least: 3.8
-Tested up to: 5.2.2
+Tested up to: 5.4.1
-Stable tag: 2.2.5
+Stable tag: 2.3.7

 Use Google Analytics on your Wordpress site without touching any code, and view visitor reports right in your Wordpress admin dashboard!

 == Description ==

-Google Analytics plugin from ShareThis is the best way to add GA tracking code to your website without modifying any files.
-Just log in with Google right from your WP admin dashboard and choose which website you want to link.
-Then you can disable GA tracking of specific users, so that when you are browsing your own site it won't affect your analytics.

-Also, you will be able to see Google Analytics reports in the same interface you already use every day to write and manage your posts - in your WordPress dashboard.
-Now you can stay informed on how your website is doing without having to log into a separate tool.
+Monitor, analyze, and measure visitor engagement for your site directly from your WordPress dashboard with our Google Analytics plugin.
+With our Google Analytics dashboard, you’ll be able to conveniently access Google Analytics reports in the same interface you already use every day to write and manage your posts.

-This Google Analytics plugin has a unique feature called Trending Content.
-It learns about your traffic patterns and shows you a list of content that is performing significantly better than average, so that you know what resonates with your audience the most.
-You can even sign up to receive alerts via email or Slack when content is taking off!

-One more thing - unlike other plugins, Google Analytics for WordPress has no monthly fees, and no paid upgrades.
-All the features are totally free.
+Unlike other plugins, there are no monthly fees or paid upgrades for this plugin.
+All of the features are 100% free.

-= Features: =
-* Simple setup - Adds latest version of Google Analytics javascript to every page
+**GOOGLE ANALYTICS SETUP**

+Get started in less than 10 minutes.
+Installation is quick and easy, no developers required.

-* Account linking - no need to copy and paste any code or know your GA ID, just log in with Google, select the required website and it will automatically include the appropriate code
+Simply download the plugin, log into Google, select the required website, and it will automatically include the appropriate code.

+**GOOGLE ANALYTICS DASHBOARD**

+Start making data-driven decisions with real time stats including:

-* Visitor trends - Shows a summary dashboard with page views, users, pages per session and bounce rate for the past 7 days as compared to the previous 7 days
+* Visitor trends – Dive deeper into your website’s page views, users, pages per session, and bounce rate for the past 7 days as compared to the previous 7 days
-* Traffic sources - Shows top 5 traffic sources so you know where your visitors are coming from
+* Traffic sources – Discover which 5 traffic sources are driving the most visitors to your website
-* Trending Content - Shows a history of content that is performing better than average, so at any given time you know what content resonates with your audience the most
-* Alerts - Sign up for alerts via email or Slack when your content is taking off
+* Top pages – Stay updated on your 10 most viewed pages

-* Only track real visitors - Allows you to disable tracking for any role like Admins, or Editors so your analytics represent real visitors
+With our mobile-optimized plugin, you’ll be able to stay informed and get actionable insights on any device.
+For more accurate stats, you also have the option to disable tracking for any role like Admins or Editors so your analytics represent real visitors.
-* Mobile - Fully optimized for mobile, so you can view your dashboards on any device
-* More updates coming - Continually updated and supported by a team of top Wordpress developers

-If you don't have a Google Analytics account, you can sign up for free here: https://www.google.com/analytics/
+If you don’t have a Google Analytics account, you can sign up for free here: [https://www.google.com/analytics/](https://www.google.com/analytics/)

+**LOOKING FOR MORE WAYS TO GROW YOUR WEBSITE?**

+[Share buttons](https://wordpress.org/plugins/sharethis-share-buttons/) - Enable one-click sharing to start scaling your site traffic today.

+[Follow buttons](https://wordpress.org/plugins/sharethis-follow-buttons/) - Expand your social following across 20+ social channels including Facebook, Twitter, WhatsApp, and Pinterest.

+[Reaction buttons](https://wordpress.org/plugins/sharethis-reaction-buttons/) - Give your audience a fun and easy way to react to your content.

+**SUPPORT**

+If you have any questions, please contact us at [support@sharethis.com](mailto:support@sharethis.com).

-By downloading and installing this plugin you are agreeing to the <a href="http://www.sharethis.com/privacy/" target="_blank">Privacy Policy</a> and <a href="http://www.sharethis.com/publisher-terms-of-use/" target="_blank">Terms of Service</a>.
+By downloading and installing this plugin, you are agreeing to the [Privacy Policy](http://www.sharethis.com/privacy/) and [Terms of Service](http://www.sharethis.com/publisher-terms-of-use/).

-= Support =
-If you have any questions please let us know directly at support@sharethis.com or create a new WP support ticket here.

 == Installation ==